Documents seized by the Federal Police indicate that the purchase of the Covaxin vaccine had no guarantee | Covid's CPI

 Each dose would cost US$ 15, the most expensive one negotiated by Brazil.
 Need would earn $2.25 per dose and Invexia $0.25.

-Investigations by the CPI had already proven that Need Medicines presented false documents to negotiate on behalf of Barath Biotech, which confirmed the fact.
+CPI investigations had already proven that Need Medicines presented false documents to negotiate on behalf of Bharat Biotech, which confirmed the fact.

 Now, with proof that there was no contract signed with the Indian laboratory, the CPI rapporteur, Renan Calheiros (MDB-AL), said that he no longer had any doubts about the crimes committed in the business.